Klobuky: Geography

-The name of the village probably derives from its ancient owner or founder named Klobouk (which is also the Czech word for "hat", in old Czech also for "helmet").
-Hence the helmet is in the coat of arms adopted in 2005.

 History

 The first written mention of Klobuky is from 1226, when it was a property of the Doksany convent.

+Demographics

+Transport

+Klobuky is located on the railway line Louny–Kralupy nad Vltavou.
+In addition to the train station in Klobuky, there is a stop in Páleček.

 Sights

 The major local sight is an alleged prehistoric menhir, with a height of 3.3 m the tallest in the Czech Republic.
-It is an upright, lonely standing stone, called Kamenný pastýř ("stone shepherd") or Kamenný muž ("stone man"), in a field several hundred metres northwest of the village.
+It is an upright, lonely standing stone called Kamenný pastýř ("stone shepherd") or Kamenný muž ("stone man").
+It is located in a field several hundred metres northwest of the village.

-The Church of Saint Lawrence dates back to 14th century, but it was rebuilt in 1729.
+The Church of Saint Lawrence dates back to 14th century.
+It was rebuilt and extended in 1729–1735.